danielsc/azureml-workshop-2019/4-mlops/mlopsworkshop.md

 This workshop leverages the **Azure Machine Learning** extension that should be installed in your organization from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml).

 In order to set up automated training and deployment, you need to create a service connection to your ML workspace.
-To get there, go to your Azure DevOps project settings page (by clicking on the cog wheel to the bottom left of the screen), and then click on **Service connections** under the **Pipelines** section:
+To get there, go to your Azure DevOps project settings page (by clicking on the cog wheel to the bottom left of the screen), and then click on **Service connections** under the **Pipelines** section.
+The Azure ML extension uses an **Azure Resource Manager** service connection.

 **Note:** Creating service connection using Azure Machine Learning extension requires 'Owner' or 'User Access Administrator' permissions on the Workspace.